-Soil profiles should be mapped at a suitable scale and described according to the Australian soil and land survey field handbook (McDonald et al, 1990) and Australian soil classification (Isbell, 1996).
+Soil profiles should be mapped at a suitable scale and described according to the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (1995).
 An appraisal of the depth and quality of useable soil should be undertaken.
-Information should be presented according to the standards required in the Planning guidelines: the identification of Good Quality Agricultural Land